 Liberalism is certainly not unique in its dogmatism.
 However, Liberalism is unique in that it poses as neutral, denies an ideological frame, and all the while influences people to hold dogmatic views, such as those outlined at the outset of this post.
 As explained by Patrick Deneen on page 5 of Why Liberalism Failed,

 “In contrast to its crueler competitor ideologies, Liberalism is more insidious: as an ideology, it pretends to neutrality, claiming no preference and denying any intention of shaping the souls under its rule.
 It ingratiates by invitation to the easy liberties, diversions, and attractions of freedom, pleasure, and wealth.
 It makes itself invisible, much as a computer’s operating system goes largely unseen–until it crashes.”

 Because Liberalism makes these pretensions to neutrality, people are oblivious to the ways in which they have been induced to think.
 Which is especially pernicious, as when considering the array of modern convergent influences contributing to liberal (and left-wing) thought, people are more intellectually conditioned than at any prior time in human history (my emphasis).

-In short, to live as if God did not exist or Christianity were untrue, is a practical decision to deny truth and embrace blindness.
+In short, to live as if God did not exist or Christianity was untrue, is a practical decision to deny the truth and embrace blindness.
 Such ignorance, moreover, is “not excusable, when instruction is to be had” (page 176 of The Devil by Father Delaporte).